git-moss/DrivenByMossWiki/Novation-Launchpad.md

 * The gray lit pads are the black keys.
 * You get 4 octaves to play with

+## Drum 64 play mode

+Press _"Note"_ multiple times to select *Drum 64*.

+This mode gives you 64 pads for playing a drum device.
+The 16 pads in the left lower area are the same as in the drum sequencer mode.

+## Sequencer Functions common to all sequencers (except Raindrop)

+* Use the arrow keys to navigate in the grid.
+* Note that you can scroll past the end of the clip (to the right).
+* Press pads to enter/delete notes.
+The velocity of the pressed key is set as well.
+* Change the note length or create long notes by pressing a note pad and then a pad right of it.
+* To duplicate notes keep the Dulicate button pressed, select the source note, press empty destination pad(s).
+The note will be copied with all settings.
+* Note starts and lengths are lit in different colors.
+* Use the Scene buttons to change the grids resolution.

+## Sequencer Mode

+Press _"Shift+Note"_ to enter the **Sequencer** mode:

+* The pads display an 8x8 view of the selected clips note grid.
+* The rows represent the notes of the selected scale.

+## Poly Sequencer

+Press _"Shift+Note"_ two times to change to the Poly Sequencer:

+* The lower half displays the playable notes like in the Note Mode
+* Play one or more notes in that area
+* Create a step in the upper part by pressing a pad.
+The step will contain the last notes you played in the lower part.
+* Arrow keys change the octaves and step pages

 ## Drum Sequencer Mode

 Press _"Note"_ three times to enter the Drum Sequencer.